spangbaryn/soulspang/index.html/gzclp-tracker/README.md

 - **iOS**: Open in Safari → Share → Add to Home Screen
 - **Android**: Chrome will prompt to install, or use menu → Add to Home Screen

-The app works offline once installed!
+The app works offline once installed!!